DavidMcConkey/Portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project is inspired by [Visual Studio Code](https://github.com/microsoft/vscode) and [caglarturali.github.io](https://github.com/caglarturali/caglarturali.github.io).
+The project is inspired by [Visual Studio Code](https://github.com/microsoft/vscode).
 The pages of the portfolio are powered by `markdown`, which make them easy to modify or add your own contents.

 <p align="right">(<a href="#top">back to top</a>)</p>